Inverse distance weighting: Modified Shepard's method

 Another modification of Shepard's method calculates interpolated value using only nearest neighbors within R-sphere (instead of full sample).
 Weights are slightly modified in this case:

 When combined with fast spatial search structure (like kd-tree), it becomes efficient N log N interpolation method suitable for large-scale problems.

+Additional weightings

+Additional weightings can be incorporated into the Inverse Distance Weighting (IDW) method to enhance interpolation accuracy by incorporating more relevant information.
+These additional weightings act as multipliers to the basic inverse distance weighting function.
+The decision to use additional weightings should be guided by cross-validation to ensure optimal performance.
+For example: